 Fathers participating in Fatherhood Reading Squad program

-Fatherhood Task Force mission is to provide programs, workshops and conferences engaging fathers to become advocates and educators for their children.
-We work with Universities and schools to provide programming and partner with legislators to identify resolutions and bills which will increase father involvement in families.
+Fatherhood Task Force mission is to advocate for father involvement in children’s lives by emphasizing the importance of their health, mental health and engagement with their children.
+We provide programs, workshops and conferences engaging fathers to become advocates and educators for their children.
+We collaborate with schools and community organizations to provide programming and partner with policy makers to identify resolutions and bills which will increase father involvement in families.

 Neighborhood Dads Book follows fathers who participated in the Fatherhood Reading Squad program by reading and telling stories to school children.
 This book is used for training to invite more schools to participate in the programs and more fathers to be involved in the academic and social lives of their children.